18 Week Access Policy

 The Hospital will agree with patients a convenient date and time for appointments and admissions.

-Any potential breaches of waiting times must be notified to the Admin Manager.
+Any potential breaches of waiting times will be monitored.

 3. ACCESS FOR MILITARY VETERANS AND WAR PENSIONERS